You are here

 Eco-friendly and affordable decorations, gifts, wrapping paper, ribbons and greeting cards are available in stores.
 Brainstorming, budgeting and goal-setting can produce good ideas and make the process less stressful, said Bobbie Shaffett, family resource management specialist with the Mississippi State University Extension Service.

-November 13, 2008 - Filed Under: Family Financial Management
+November 13, 2008 - Filed Under: Financial Health and Wellness

 MISSISSIPPI STATE -- Food bills are an often hidden but substantial holiday expense, and families should shop carefully and stick to budgets to keep spending from getting out of hand.